Exodus vs. Centralized Exchanges

 Other issues that could wipe out your blockchain-based wealth include exit scams (exchanges running off with user funds), mismanagement of funds (e.g. losing user funds by misplacing private keys), and so on.

 On the other hand, solutions like Exodus give you control of your private keys (you control your funds).
-If you practice good security, you can buy and sell digital assets safely without worrying about a Mt.
+If you practice good security, you can buy and sell digital assets safely without worrying about a Binance or Mt.
 Gox-like scenario, exit scams, or funds mismanagement.

 This is because Exodus doesn’t “store” any of your assets for you.
 We merely provide you with a safe and easy way to access the blockchain, a database spread across various servers around the world that has records of your balances and transactions.